ACL, Drayton and Invensys motorised valve actuators - photos and problems.

 Because the central spindle is offset from the centre line of the locating lugs, the actuator cannot be fitted incorrectly.
 This is a good design feature.

-More information will be provided on these actuators in due course.
 The parent company is nowadays Invensys of Plymouth, UK.

 Failures in Sunvic actuators